k1LoW/cgrps/README.md

 ## !!!NOTICE!!!

-`cgrps` displays cgroups with the same name together.
+`cgrps` displays cgroups with the same hs together.

 If you want to check separately, please use `cgroup-tools (Ubuntu)` or `libcgroup-tools (CentOS)` etc.